Murillo/Human-Invaders-Web-Game/README.md

 docker run -p 80:80 human-invaders
 ```

-Access in any moder browser the url `http://localhost`
+It is available in any moder browser via the url `http://localhost`